 When making funding decisions, Centrepoint wants to ensure that the following criteria is met:

-- Enable as many organisations within the Partnership (who have accommodation) to benefit from funding
+- Enable as many organisations within the Partnership (who directly support young people moving on) to benefit from funding

 - Ensure a balance between small and larger organisations receiving funding